 These events also provide an opportunity for young people from disadvantaged backgrounds to experience fishing as a recreational sport and build positive police, youth and community relationships.

 Events range in size from 50 to over 2,000 participants and family members.

-The Duke of Edinburgh Hillary Award is provided in four parts with young people doing physical activity, learning new skills, completing community service and doing overnight expeditions through native forests.
+The Duke of Edinburgh’s Hillary Award is delivered in four sections with young people doing physical activity, learning new skills, completing community service and doing overnight adventurous journeys through native forests.

-Many young people with the help of Blue Light have progressed through all levels of the Duke of Edinburgh Hillary Award from Bronze to Gold.
+Many young people with the help of Blue Light have progressed through all levels of the Duke of Edinburgh’s Hillary Award from Bronze to Gold.